FGasper/p5-DNS-Unbound/README.md

 of this class: wait for that file descriptor to be readable, then call this class’s `perform()` method.

+# MEMORY LEAK DETECTION

+Objects in this namespace will, if left alive at global destruction, throw a warning about memory leaks.
+To silence these warnings, either allow all queries to complete, or cancel queries you no longer care about.

 # METHODS

 ## _CLASS_->new()